 - WSL works on the general principle that we will take appropriate steps to consider the circumstances of any individual who is particularly vulnerable or susceptible to detriment and therefore needs either: - Adjustments to the way in which we communicate and support them - Special consideration in the context of conducting business - WSL recognises that vulnerability is a state not a trait, that there is a sliding scale of vulnerability, and that people are different, meaning that some customers will become vulnerable in circumstances where others may not. - WSL believes the welfare of any vulnerable person is paramount; those who are vulnerable without exception have the right to protection from abuse regardless of gender, ethnicity, disability, sexuality or beliefs. - WSL works on the basis that every individual is different, has different circumstances, and therefore may need consideration.
-This means that as far as possible, we will treat individuals in a way that is appropriate to their needs, where possible tailoring our approach. - We have a number of processes and tools in place to facilitate this and each of these are covered in more detail below. - WSL expects its own staff and its Third Parties who come into direct contact with members of the public as part of their job to carry out appropriate selection and vetting procedures, including where appropriate basic criminal record checks. - WSL takes any complaint about treatment of vulnerable customers very seriously and any such complaint will be investigated fully.
+This means that as far as possible, we will treat individuals in a way that is appropriate to their needs, where possible tailoring our approach. - WSL expects its own staff and its Third Parties who come into direct contact with members of the public as part of their job to carry out appropriate selection and vetting procedures, including where appropriate basic criminal record checks. - WSL takes any complaint about treatment of vulnerable customers very seriously and any such complaint will be investigated fully.
 If appropriate WSL will liaise with relevant law enforcement agencies.